Guarding Your Light: Navigating Insecurity in Relationships

 “I didn’t do anything to them… so why do they treat me like this?”

 If you’ve ever felt that your presence bothers someone despite your good intentions, you are not imagining it.
 Some people become uncomfortable around those who embody qualities they haven’t yet healed or developed within themselves, or qualities they try to perform on the surface but do not truly embody from within.
-Your genuine energy can unintentionally expose the gap between who they want to appear to be and who they actually are.
+Your genuine energy and gifts can unintentionally expose the gap between who they want to appear to be and who they actually are.

 Why Your Light Can Feel “Too Much” for Certain People